bioinfo-biols/CIRI-cookbook/source/CIRI2.md

+# About

-# CIRI2: Circular RNA identification based on multiple seed matching
+CIRI2: Circular RNA identification based on multiple seed matching

 CIRI (circRNA identifier) is a novel chiastic clipping signal based algorithm,which can unbiasedly and accurately detect circRNAs from transcriptome data by employing multiple filtration strategies.